You can log in to the DigitalOcean Control Panel in one of three ways:

 From the main navigation in the Account section, select Profile.
 From there, in the Sign-in method section, click Change.
 This opens a pull-down menu with three options: Change email, Use Google, and Use GitHub.

 To log in with an email and password, click Change email.
 This opens two text fields for a new email address and a password confirmation.
 Fill in both fields and then click Submit Change.
-A confirmation is sent to your old email address to confirm the change.
+A confirmation is sent to your new email address to confirm the change.
 The change does not take effect until you click the link in the confirmation email.

 You can alternatively change to Google or GitHub SSO by clicking Use Google or Use GitHub respectively.